goauthentik/authentik/website/integrations/services/portainer/index.md

 The following placeholders will be used:

--   `port.company` is the FQDN of Portainer.
+-   `portainer.company` is the FQDN of Portainer.
 -   `authentik.company` is the FQDN of authentik.

 ### Step 1 - authentik